ad1tyaaa/100days/round-1.md

 **Progress :** Completed all the basic Sorting Algorithms (Selection Sort, Bubble Sort, and Insertion Sort).
 I did it all in 1 day (very proud, hehe 😄).

 **Final Thoughts :** So, I'm feeling very happy today as I managed to complete all the sorting algorithms.
 I think I still don't get Insertion sort fully (i'm probably 80/100 in it) but, that's fine I think.
 Tomorrow I'm planning to maybe revise Insertion sort again, and start with **C++ STL**.
 So yeah, will come back tomorrow. 😁

+## day 20 : 29 September 2023

+**Progrerss :** Completed C++ STL. 😓

+**Final Thoughts :** This was very boring.
+I felt like I'm studying Python actually.
+Not that I hate python, but, it has so many inbuilt functions, that I used to get irrtated that "I have to remember so much stuff".
+And, that is exactly what I felt in STL.
+Well, somehow I finished it.
+Tomorrow I'll be solving Problems from LeetCode and Coding Ninjas.
+That's it for today.
+Gud Nite!